jonas1ara/jonas1ara/README.md

 ## Blog

-If you are not interested in my portfolio and my photos, maybe you are interested in my [blog](https://jonas1ara.github.io/)
+If you are not interested in my portfolio and my photos, maybe you are interested in my blog: [jonas1ara.github.io](https://jonas1ara.github.io/)